-She joined Dehns in 2022, after graduating from the University of Liverpool with a first class Physics degree in 2018 and spending over three years at another intellectual property firm in Liverpool.
+She joined Dehns in 2022, after graduating from the University of Liverpool with a first class Physics degree in 2018 and spending over three years at another intellectual property firm.

 Harriet’s work includes drafting patent applications for new inventions as well as prosecuting international patent portfolios.
-Harriet also has experience in preparing and filing registered design applications.
-She has previously worked on contentious matters involving patent infringement and enforcement, including assisting in a patent litigation case at the IPEC.
+She has also previously worked on contentious matters involving patent infringement and enforcement, including assisting in a patent litigation case at the IPEC.

 Harriet has a broad range of experience across a variety of mechanical, electrical and physics-related fields.
-She has particular experience in working on cases involving medical inventions, such as diagnostic technologies and medical equipment, as well as in subsea engineering, telecommunications, construction equipment and tobacco heating products.
+She has particular experience in working on cases involving medical inventions as well as subsea engineering, telecommunications, construction equipment and tobacco heating products.

 BSc (Honors) in Physics, First Class, University of Liverpool, 2018

 In 2023, Harriet was awarded the CIPA Drafting Prize for scoring the highest mark of all those sitting the October 2022 FD2 (Drafting of Specifications) paper as part of the qualification process to become a UK Chartered Patent Attorney.